SharafatKarim/stash-contents/academic/networking/Cisco Labs (Lab 18).md

-For now I will focus on lab 18 for doing the full task,
+For now I will focus on lab 18 for doing the full CLI task,

 ![[Pasted image 20251008075945.png]]

+> While connecting DCE, be sure to connect R1 ISP first, which will be DCE, and R2 will be DTE.
-## 1) Subnetting & Addressing plan (from 192.168.3.0/24)
+## Subnetting & Addressing plan (from 192.168.3.0/24)

 For the requirements (two /27s for up to 28 hosts, a /28 for up to 14 hosts, a /28 for up to 7 hosts, and a point-to-point /30) we allocate: